Hemmlis/hemmlis.se/content/lease/_index.en.md

 +++
 Do you want to move into a completely furnished room this spring and be one of our sustainable consumers of furniture in Lund?

-For 499 SEK/month we furnish your student room with nice second hand furniture during your entire student life.
-We deliver and pick up without any extra charges from you.
+From 399 SEK/month we furnish your student room with nice second hand furniture during your entire student life.
+We deliver to your doorstep and pick up without any extra charges from you.
 Book your room today!